Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: IPCW and AIPCW Methods

 \subsection{IPCW Method}

-In order to ensure identifiability, throughout, we restrict the degree of dependence between the survival and censoring times, by invoking a standard conditional independence censoring assumption \citep{Kalb}. \begin{assumption}[Conditional independent censoring] Event times and censoring times are independent conditional on the observed covariates, i.e.,

-\end{assumption} This assumption is analogous to missingness at random (MAR) in the missing data literature and to unconfoundness in causal inference.
+In order to ensure identifiability, throughout, we restrict the degree of dependence between the survival and censoring times, by invoking a standard conditional independence censoring assumption \citep{Kalb}. \begin{assumption}[Conditional independent censoring] Event times and censoring times are independent conditional on the observed covariates, i.e., $T \perp \!\!\! \perp C \mid X.$ \end{assumption} This assumption is analogous to missingness at random (MAR) in the missing data literature and to unconfoundness in causal inference.
 It is appropriate in practice only to the extent that baseline covariates reasonably capture the dependence between the primary outcome and the censoring mechanism.

 We propose a novel approach to construct valid PAC type LPBs for the survival time of future observations, satisfying Definition \ref{def:PAC}.
 The key idea behind our method is to calibrate the coverage of prediction sets for the underlying time-to-event outcome in view, by incorporating IPCW to complete-cases to account for selection bias due to censoring, using for weight the reciprocal of the estimated conditional survival function of the censoring mechanism given covariates, evaluated at the observed failure time; therefore allowing us to properly estimate and thus calibrate the coverage probability.
-In fact, for a given LPB function $\hat L(\cdot)$ possibly based on an independent sample, under Assumption \ref{Assum:CIC},
+In fact, for a given function $R(x,t)$ possibly based on an independent sample, and for any $\beta$, under Assumption \ref{Assum:CIC},

 \cite{robins1992recovery} prove this result for a general full data estimating function.
-For completeness, the proof in our setting is given in the Supplementary Material.
+For completeness, the proof in our setting is given in Section~\ref{App:1} of the Supplementary Material.
+If $R(X,T)=\hat{L}(X)-T$, for some function $\hat{L}$ estimated from the observed data, then a proper choice of $\beta$ yields a LPB on $T$ of the form $\hat L(X)-\beta$.
+Similarly, if $R(X,T)=T-\hat{U}(X)$, for some function $\hat{U}$ estimated from the observed data, then we recover an upper predictive bound $\hat U(X)+\beta$.
+Moreover, two-sided predictitve bounds can be constructed using, for example, $R(X,T)=\max\{\hat{L}(X)-T, T-\hat{U}(X)\}$.
+In general, $R(X,T)$ can take any user-specified form, however, to simplify the exposition, consistent with prior works, we focus on LPBs.